If You Go Down (I'm Goin' Down Too): Content

-Concept video
+Music videos

 The song's concept video premiered on September 16, 2022 and features Ballerini in a pastel-colored room engaging in various activities such as applying make-up, reading a book, calling a friend, cleaning and drinking wine, seemingly unfazed as the weather outside slowly worsens, ending with hurricanes, explosions and thunder and lightning.

+The official music video was released on March 31, 2023.

 Live performances

 Ballerini performed an acoustic version of the song live on her episode of CMT Storytellers, which aired on February 16, 2023.
 Ballerini included the song as part of the setlist of her 2022–2023 Heartfirst Tour.
+Ballerini performed the song at the 2023 CMT Music Awards accompanied by RuPaul's Drag Race stars Manila Luzon, Kennedy Davenport, Jan Sport and Olivia Lux.